kiwitcms/Kiwi/docs/source/guide/introduction.rst

    - In case you test in multiple environments then create a Test Run for each environment/build combination.
 Annotate the Test Run with tags to be able to search for it later!
    - QA engineers will execute the Test Runs and update statuses as appropriate.

 **Question:** How do I show all executions for a given Test Case?

 **Answer:** Open the Test Case view, click **Executions** card and expand the widget.
 All executions from all Test Plans are shown.

 **Question:** When did a Test Case started to fail?

 **Answer:** Navigate to the page which shows all executions of that test case as instructed above.
 Find the failing result.
 Here you have timestamp information and link to the Test Run (with possible product build and environment) which recorded the failure.

 **Question:** How do I show all test executions for a particular Product/Plan/Build/Environment ?

-**Answer:** Navigate to **Search::Search Test Runs** and filter Test Runs by desired properties.
-If you want to filter runs from a particular Test Plan make sure to specify the plan name in the **Plan** field.
+**Answer:** Navigate to **Search::Search Test Runs** and filter Test Runs by desired properties.If you want to filter runs from a particular Test Plan make sure to specify the plan name in the **Plan** field.
 You can also filter Test Runs by tags if necessary.

 **Question:** Is this the first time that Test Case is failing on envrionment X/Y/Z ?

 **Answer 1:** Open **Executions** card for that particular Test Case and examine the results by hand.

 **Answer 2:** Perform the search described above and use the product version and environment information to answer this question.
 This is the preferred way to do this!

 **Answer 3:** Go to REPORTING -> Testing report, select product/versions and select the ``By Plan & Build Per Plan View option``.
 You can see your Test Plans with Runs grouped by builds and an execution status table on the right of each Test Run.
 **WARNING:** This is not recommended because the reporting views query the entire database and are very inefficient at the moment!